Bilingual Terminology Extraction from Comparable E-Commerce Corpora: Related Work

-\paragraph{Bilingual Terminology Extraction from Parallel Corpora} Several influential approaches \cite{le2008mutual,kupiec1993algorithm,haque2014bilingual,gaussier2000parallel} have been proposed to extract bilingual terminology from parallel corpus, which mainly rely on the linguistic feature, statistical feature or the hybrid of them . \cite{kupiec1993algorithm} proposed an algorithm, which adopted English and French text taggers to associate noun phrases in the aligned English-to-french parallel corpus.
+Several influential approaches \cite{le2008mutual,kupiec1993algorithm,haque2014bilingual,gaussier2000term} have been proposed to extract bilingual terminology from parallel corpus, which mainly rely on the linguistic feature, statistical feature or the hybrid of them. \cite{kupiec1993algorithm} proposed an algorithm, which adopted English and French text taggers to associate noun phrases in the aligned English-to-French parallel corpus.
 The taggers provided part-of-speech categories which were used by finite-state recognizers to extract simple noun phrases for both languages. \cite{lefever2009language} proposed a sub-sentential alignment terminology extraction module that links linguistically motivated phrases in parallel texts.

-In their work, the statistical filters were applied on the bilingual list of candidate terms that was extracted from the alignment outputs. \cite{haque2014bilingual} applied a statistical based log-likelihood comparison method to extract monolingual terminology from the source and target sides of a parallel corpus.
-Then, they utilized a Phrase-Based Statistical Machine Translation model to create a bilingual terminology with the extracted monolingual term lists.
+In addition, \cite{dejean2002bilingual} proposed how to optimally combine different models derived from different resources for bilingual terminology extraction from comparable corpora.
 However, unlike our methods, these feature-driven (statistics or lingualistics) methods are usually not language-independent, and lack semantic information.

-\paragraph{Cross-lingual Language Model Pre-training} Multilingual BERT (M-BERT) \cite{Devlin2019BERTPO}, which performs masked language modeling on a multilingual corpus with shared vocabulary and weights, achieves surprising performance on cross-lingual natural language inference (XNLI) \cite{conneau2018xnli} task in 15 languages.
-XLM \cite{conneau2019cross} further improve the multilingual BERT by introducing new pre-training objectives based on a bilingual corpus.
-Inspired by XLM, many pre-training tasks\cite{Song2019MASSMS,Ji2020BRLM,duan-etal-2020-bilingual} are proposed to tackle other cross-lingual tasks such as unsupervised and zero-shot machine translation.